J-R-Oliver/PowerShellScripts/MarkDownCheatsheet.md

 - [x] [links](url), **formatting**, and <del>tags</del> supported
 - [x] list syntax required (any unordered or ordered list supported)
   - Like this

+  ## Escaping Characters

+  To display a literal character that would otherwise be used to format text in a Markdown document, add a backslash ( \ ) in front of the character.

+  >\\*Without the backslash, this would be a bullet in an unordered list.

+  *Without the backslash, this would be a bullet in an unordered list.